SoftUni-Internal/interactive-content/EN/06-Forms/03-Uncontrolled-Forms.md

 `<input type="text" ref={this.input} />`

-Since the state is handled by the DOM, there is neither a `onChange` attribute, nor a change handler.
+Since the state is handled by the DOM, there is neither an `onChange` attribute nor a change handler.

 [/slide]